 Bush's Poppy-mallow is a native perennial forb with a limited native range in the U.S. It grows 12 to 18 inches high on stems that partially erect and rambling.
 Stems can be much longer than the actual height of the plant and will be higher than 18 inches if they rest on other taller plants.
 Stems are greenish with white spreading hairs.
 Stems can be multiple from the root.

 The leaves are palmately divided into 5 to 7 lobes.
 The lower more basal leaves have the most divisions and each of the larger lobes has crenelations (big teeth) on the tips of the lobes.
 These leaves are on long stalks.
 The stem leaves grade to smaller in size with fewer lobes with fewer teeth.
 These are on long stalks also.
 All leaf stalks are hairy and at the base of the leaf stalk is a pair triangular hairy stipules.
 The vein pattern of the leaf is palmate giving a quilt-like appearance to the bright green upper leaf surface.
 Blades are up to 5 inches wide, broader than long.

 The inflorescence is a single stalked flower rising from a leaf axil along the stem.
 Flowers continue to be produced as the stem grows longer.

 The flowers are perfect, 5-parted, on long stems that have fine hair.
 The corolla has five magenta wedge shaped petals forming a funnel shape up to 2-1/2 inches wide when open.
 The petals are united at their bases for up to 1/4 their length.
 In the center of the flower is an ovary of 10 to 20 carpels with styles.
-Surrounding these, as in most Mallows, are a column of fused stamen filaments.
-Anthers are yellow.
+Surrounding these, as in most Mallows, are a column of fused stamen filaments separating only at the anthers which are yellow.
 The outside of the calyx is hairy with 5 pointed sepals, not as long as the petals.
 Beneath the calyx on the flower stalk are 3 linear hairy green bracts, shorter than the sepals.